Skip to content

 Many well-known travel destinations are also provinces or are located in provinces with the same name.
 Cusco, Arequipa, Trujillo, Huaraz, and Puno are examples where the city, province, and region can easily be confused.

-For travel planning, this is not insignificant.
-A mention like Cusco can refer to the city, the province, or the region.
+This is not unimportant for travel planning.
+A designation like Cusco can refer to the city, the province, or the region.
 If you want to book a hotel, you should take a closer look.

 Districts in Peru